 Find out more about virtual attendance

-The conference will also discuss the role of Medical Examiners which were introduced in April 2019, providing a national system of medical examiners will be introduced to provide much-needed support for bereaved families and to improve patient safety.
+The conference, chaired by Dr Martin Farrier, Clinical Directors for Quality Quality & Consultant Paediatrician, Wrightington, Wigan and Leigh NHS Foundation Trust, will discuss the role of Medical Examiners providing a national system of medical examiners will be introduced to provide much-needed support for bereaved families and patient safety.

 “Care Quality Commission (CQC) inspections have shown good progress is being made by some NHS hospital trusts to implement national guidance on learning from deaths.
 However, failure to fully embrace an open, learning culture may be holding organisations back from making the required changes at the pace needed… the amount of progress made to date varies between trusts and CQC analysis suggests that some organisations have found it harder than others to make the changes needed.”

 “Through our well led inspections we have seen trusts that have made positive changes to ensure that learning from deaths is given the priority it deserves…However, the speed of progress varies, and our review indicates that problems with the culture of some organisations is preventing sufficient progress.
 Cultural change is not easy and will take time, but we cannot lose momentum and the current pace of change is not fast enough...
 We will continue to assess the progress trusts are making through our inspection and monitoring and to hold trusts to account when we find improvements are required.”

 Professor Ted Baker, CQC’s Chief Inspector of Hospitals, March 2019

 Attendance at this conference will support you to: